Mark Hopkins Jr.: Later years and death

 Hopkins is buried in Sacramento Historic City Cemetery (aka Old City Cemetery) in Sacramento, California.

+Mary after her husband's death adopted Timothy Nolan (b.
+1859), who had been raised by the Hopkins.
+He took the Hopkins name and in 1882 married his adopted mother's niece.

 Estate controversy

 Hopkins died without leaving a will, though his fortune estimated at $20–$40 million was inherited by his wife.
 Faced with the task of completing their new estate alone, Mary retained Herter Brothers, a prominent furniture and interior decorating firm in New York to finish furnishing and decorating the estate.
 Edward Francis Searles was dispatched by Herter Brothers to manage the completion of Mary's project.

 Despite being 22 years her junior, he and Mary developed a close relationship.
 The unseemly courtship raised eyebrows and questions about the motives of the decorator in the wealthy social circles of San Francisco, but they married in 1887 to begin a six-month grand tour of Europe.
 Shortly after their return, Mary executed a new will that explicitly excluded her adopted son Timothy Nolan Hopkins, explaining; "The omission to provide in this will for my adopted son, Timothy Hopkins, is intentional, and not occasioned by accident or mistake", and left her fortunes to her new husband, Edward.

 Mr. and Mrs. Searles moved to Edward's hometown of Methuen, Massachusetts, where Edward embarked on building a series of grand homes designed by English architect Henry Vaughan.
 Vaughan was best known for his Gothic Revival ecclesiastical architecture including; the National Cathedral in Washington, D.C., three chapels at the Cathedral of St. John the Divine in New York, and Christ Church, New Haven, Connecticut.